-Prudential’s Life Planner Operations business saw a fall in 4Q15, with an adjusted operating income of $367 million compared to $374 million in 4Q14.
-4Q14 included a net charge of $8 million to strengthen reserves for certain underwriting classes.
-The continued business growth was partially offset by higher expenses, including costs related to distribution system development and technology.
+Prudential Financial’s Life Planner Operations’ business fell in 3Q15, compared with the previous year.
+The segment reported adjusted operating income of $398 million in 3Q15, compared to $414 million in 3Q14.
+The prior year’s quarter included a net benefit of $17 million from refinements of reserves and related items reflecting an annual review of actuarial assumptions.
+The continued business growth was partially offset by higher expenses including costs related to distribution system development and technology.

 Prudential Financial expects an improved growth scenario for its international insurance segment in the upcoming quarters, backed by continued growth in the Eurozone.